 Need A Certified Copy Of Your Marriage Certificate But Can't Remember Where You Applied?

 If you are trying to find the county where you applied for your marriage license in order to get a copy of your Marriage Certificate, help is available on the Minnesota Official Marriage System (MOMS) website.
-To obtain a certified copy of your marriage certificate you will need to contact the county in which you applied for your marriage application.
+To obtain a certified copy of your marriage certificate you will need to contact the county in which you applied for your marriage license.
 The fee for a certified copy of a marriage certificate is $9.
 You may request a certified copy of a Marriage Certificate from Chisago County by mail or online.